ali-cr7/task-tracker-spring-boot/README.md

 ## TaskTracker

-Spring Boot REST API to manage task lists and tasks.
+TaskTracker is a clean Spring Boot REST API for organizing work into task lists and tasks.
+It exposes CRUD endpoints, uses layered architecture (controller → service → repository), JPA entities with DTO mappers, and ships with H2 for quick local runs or PostgreSQL via Docker for a production-like setup.

 ### Tech
 - **Java**: 21